-Preparation for Annual Membership Meeting
+Preparation for Annual Business Meeting

 Confirm that president or immediate past president has verified election count upon arrival at international conference.

-Be prepared to record minutes of all meetings held in conjunction with the annual membership meeting.

-Report “key” points from prior annual meetings minutes for approval by membership during annual meeting.

-Process minutes of executive committee meeting, board meeting, annual membership meeting and chapter chairs council.
-Send minutes to all members and guests of each meeting (after the president and president-elect/vice president have had an opportunity to proof read.)
+Be prepared to remark on any significant decisions from prior year’s annual business meeting minutes.

+Coordinate with the Executive Director to ensure she has distributed the prior year annual business meeting minutes to all members at least 40 days and no less than 10 days prior to the meeting.